poblabs/OpenSprinkler-Push-Notifications/README.md

 ### Support for IFTTT Maker channel:
 1. Create your maker channel and get your secret key. https://ifttt.com/maker
 2. Add the secret key, and your event name to the `config.yaml`.
 I chose my event name to be `OpenSprinkler`
-3. Create a new recipe with the following info (you can tailor it to suite your needs, but for simple push notifications):
+3. Create a new recipe with the following info.
+You can tailor it to suite your needs, but for this example:
   1. Trigger channel: Maker
     1. Receive a web request
-	2. Event name: OpenSprinkler
+	2. Event name: `OpenSprinkler`
   2. That:
-    1. This is where you can say "iOS Notification" or "Android Notification" or "Email" or "SMS".
+    1. This is where you can use "iOS Notification" or "Android Notification" or "Email" or "SMS".
 Whatever you'd like to do.
   3. Complete the action field and create the recipe.
     1. For the Notification field, I simply chose `{{EventName}}: {{Value1}}`.
 	2. An example that this would display: `OpenSprinkler: Zone 1 is now active.`